punal100/P_MiniFootball/README.md

 The plugin includes a complete C++ UI widget system for HUD, spectator controls, team selection, and gameplay controls.
 All widgets are designed as C++ `UUserWidget` base classes that can be extended in Blueprint.

+**Each widget class is self-describing** — containing embedded JSON specifications that define hierarchy, bindings, layout, and design rules.

 ### Widget Architecture

 ```